quoll/raphael/README.md

 triples needed to be concattenated together.
 Whether this was done via `concat` or `insert`, the accumulation of vectors as return values from functions proved to have a performance cost.

-Shifting to a single _transitive_ vector and accumulating that triples into this object led to much better performance.
+Shifting to a single _transitive_ vector and accumulating the triples into this object led to much better performance.

 #### Mutation
 The first use of a _transitive_ accumulator stored it in a _Atom_, which are threadsafe mutable values.
 However,